Othonna is a genus of evergreen or deciduous geophytes in the sunflower family native to Africa.

 Repot my othonna

-If you missed the moment, it's not very a big problem, you can do it all year!
+If you missed the right moment, it's not that big a deal.

-Repot your cacti every 3 or 4 years with potting soil mixed with a lot of sand.
-Know that the growth is related to the frequency of repotting: a cactus never repotted will stop growing!
+Repot your plat every 3 or 4 years with potting soil mixed with a lot of sand.
+The growth is related to the frequency of repotting: if never repotted this plant will stop growing!

-When repotting, remove the old soil and dead roots as much as possible, while being careful not to damage the larger ones, which are alive.
+When repotting, remove the old soil and dead roots as much as possible, while being careful not to damage the larger ones.

 Shelter my othonna